Changes are coming to this policy!

 Requests for permission and APIs that access sensitive information should make sense to users.
 You may only request permissions and APIs that access sensitive information that are necessary to implement current features or services in your app that are promoted in your Google Play listing.
 You may not use permissions or APIs that access sensitive information that give access to user or device data for undisclosed, unimplemented, or disallowed features or purposes.
-Personal or sensitive data accessed through permissions or APIs that access sensitive information may never be sold.
+Personal or sensitive data accessed through permissions or APIs that access sensitive information may never be sold nor shared for a purpose facilitating sale.

 Request permissions and APIs that access sensitive information to access data in context (via incremental requests), so that users understand why your app is requesting the permission.
 Use the data only for purposes that the user has consented to.
 If you later wish to use the data for other purposes, you must ask users and make sure they affirmatively agree to the additional uses.